 What are the achievement requirements?

-In order to achieve, or meet the membership requirements for the year, the 4-H member must complete the following: 1) exhibit publicly (for example, at the Rock County Fair or at a club meeting) in each project enrolled; 2) submit a completed record book to the club; 3) attend at least 3 regularly scheduled club meetings.
+In order to achieve, or meet the membership requirements for the year, the 4-H member must complete the following: 1) exhibit publicly in EACH project enrolled; 2) attend at least 3 regularly scheduled club meetings; 3) fulfill a yearly record requirement.
+The record requirement may be a record book, essay or other option as approved by the Rock County 4-H Leaders Council.
 4-H clubs may not set additional requirements for achievement.
-4-H members that do not achieve will be able to re-join for one year on a probationary basis, meaning they may enroll in only one project.

 THESE POLICIES APPLY TO ALL ROCK COUNTY 4-H MEMBERS!